 This document details the science underpinning the experimental design and data interpretation methods used for the monitoring of surface water quality in natural streams in the vicinity of the Ranger Mine.
-The monitoring of water quality in these environments is a component of the multiple lines of evidence monitoring program implemented by the Supervising Scientist Division (van Dam et al 2002, Jones et al 2008).
+The monitoring of water quality in these environments is a component of the multiple lines of evidence monitoring program implemented by SSB (van Dam et al 2002, Jones et al 2008).